HL7/fhir-cow-ig/input/pagecontent/ex4-meds-grouped-dispense.md

 - Physician requests 2 medications in one prescription
 - Regulation determines that entire prescription is filled at one place
-- Transport mechanisms and infrastructure for exchanging data about `Prescription`, `Task` and `Dispense` are provided.
+- Transport mechanisms and infrastructure for exchanging data about `MedicationRequest`, `Task` and `Dispense` are provided.

 #### Example
 <figure>